GarcaHec/TB2012_DataAnalysis/README.md

 ---

+*ParticleTypeSelection.C*

+Separation between muons, remaining cosmic rays and the pion and electron cascades are done with this macro.
+(Half documented)

+---

 To run a macro just open the .root file with root and then execute the macro using the command:

 .x Path to macro